DRCOMPUTER60290/Assistant-Courrier/README.md

 cp .env.example .env
 ```

-If the variable is not provided, the app defaults to
+`utils/apiConfig.ts` reads this value at runtime.
+If the variable is not
+provided, the helper falls back to `app.json` `extra.API_BASE_URL` and finally to
 `https://assistant-backend-yrbx.onrender.com`.

 ## Features